Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

 - The dispatch note status is **Transferred to partner**.
 - The shipment status is ![Cross](../../Assets/Icons/Cross02.png "[Cross]") (Cross), that is, no shipment has been arranged yet.

 [comment]: <> (Stimmt das so?
-Oder Error - richtiger Weg zur Lösung wäre aber über Workflows, denn der Prozess schlägt auch fehlt...
+Oder Error - richtiger Weg zur Lösung wäre aber über Workflows, denn der Prozess schlägt auch fehl...
 S. Wissenstransfers Part 1, Min.
 48)

 #### Procedure